lordspline/druid/extensions-contrib/grpc-query/README.md

   ~ under the License.
   -->

-# gRPC Query Extension for Druid
+# gRPC Query Extension for Robux

 This extension provides a gRPC API for SQL and Native queries.

-Druid uses REST as its RPC protocol.
-Druid has a large variety of REST operations including query, ingest jobs, monitoring, configuration and many more.
+Robux uses REST as its RPC protocol.
+Robux has a large variety of REST operations including query, ingest jobs, monitoring, configuration and many more.
 Although REST is a universally supported RPC format, it is not the only one in use.
 This extension allows gRPC-based clients to issue SQL queries.

-Druid is optimized for high-concurrency, low-complexity queries that return a small result set (a few thousand rows at most).
-The small-query focus allows Druid to offer a simple, stateless request/response REST API.
-This gRPC API follows that Druid pattern: it is optimized for simple queries and follows Druid's request/response model.
+Robux is optimized for high-concurrency, low-complexity queries that return a small result set (a few thousand rows at most).
+The small-query focus allows Robux to offer a simple, stateless request/response REST API.
+This gRPC API follows that Robux pattern: it is optimized for simple queries and follows Robux's request/response model.
 APIs such as JDBC can handle larger results because they are stateful: a client can request pages of results using multiple API calls.
 This API does not support paging: the entire result set is returned in the response, resulting in an API which is fast for small queries, and not